 The Equality Act

-Reintroduced on March 13, 2019, the Equality Act would provide consist federal non-discrimination protections for LGBTQ+ people while modernizing and strengthening existing civil rights laws.
-The Act has strong bi-partisan support in the House and Senate, plus robust backing from non-profit and business leaders.
+Reintroduced on March 13, 2019, the Equality Act would provide consistent federal non-discrimination protections for LGBTQ+ people while modernizing and strengthening existing civil rights laws.
+With robust backing from non-profit, faith, and business leaders across the country, the House passed the Equality Act 236-173.
+Interfaith Alliance joined our partners and members of the Faith for Equality Coalition in the gallery for this historic occasion.

 Interfaith Alliance is committed to affirming the dignity of all LGBTQ+ Americans, including many beloved members of our faith communities.
 The Equality Act ensures that LGBTQ+ people – including religious and non-religiously affiliated people – enjoy the same freedoms under the law as their neighbors.
 Learn more.